darrint/ad-exercise/README.md

 # ad-exercise
-A repo for doing some in-class git collaboration
+A repository for doing some in-class git collaboration

+Multiple Speeds (For example three, gust, storm, and big bad wolf)